inkAID Clear Semi-Gloss Inkjet Receptive Coating

-inkAID Clear Semi-Gloss coating can be applied to any material that can go through your printer.
+inkAID Clear Semi-Gloss Inkjet receptive coating can be applied to any material that can go through your printer.
 It provides a slightly translucent, satin finish that allows the underlying surface to appear through the coating.
+Instructions for using can be found by scrolling down this page to the "Working With Clear Semi-Gloss Coating" Section and clicking the "+" sign.

 "Oostende Belgium", Loek de la Haye.
 Original photography printed on BFK Rives paper coated with inkAID Semi Gloss coating.